-Individuals with Down syndrome have a higher incidence of endocrine problems than the general population.
-The endocrine system refers to a set of glands that include the thyroid, adrenal and pituitary glands.
+Individuals with Down syndrome are more likely to have endocrine problems than the general population.
+The endocrine system is a set of glands in the body including the thyroid, adrenal, and pituitary glands.

-Hypothyroidism results from a malfunctioning thyroid gland.
-The thyroid gland is involved in various metabolic processes controlling how quickly the body uses energy, makes proteins and regulates hormones.
-In hypothyroidism, the synthesis of the hormone thyroxin is decreased.
+Hypothyroidism results from a faulty thyroid gland.
+The thyroid gland is involved in controlling how quickly the body uses energy, makes proteins, and regulates hormones.
+In hypothyroidism, the creation of the hormone thyroxin is decreased.
 Thyroxin is the hormone that promotes growth of the brain and other body tissue.

 Hypothyroidism is the most common endocrine problem in children with Down syndrome.
-It is estimated that approximately 10% of children with Down syndrome have congenital or acquired thyroid disease.
-Hypothyroidism is also common in adults with Down syndrome and can lead to symptoms of fatigue, mental sluggishness, weight fluctuations and irritability.
-Studies of adults with Down syndrome vary widely, but the incidence of thyroid disease in adults with Down syndrome is believed to be between 13% and 50%.
+It is estimated that 2-7% of children with Down syndrome have congenital (have it at birth) or acquired (developed later in life) thyroid disease (Bull et al., 2022).
+Hypothyroidism is also common in adults with Down syndrome and can lead to tiredness, slow thinking, changing weight, and irritability.
+The incidence of thyroid disease in adults with Down syndrome is believed to be between 39% and 61% (Tsou et al., 2020).
 Hypothyroidism can occur at any time from infancy through adulthood.

-Thyroid dysfunction is easily diagnosed through a screening blood test that can be performed by a primary care doctor.
-All individuals with Down syndrome should be tested for hypothyroidism at birth and at periodic intervals (at least every two years) thereafter.
+Thyroid dysfunction is easily diagnosed by a blood test that can be performed by a primary care doctor.
+All individuals with Down syndrome should be tested for hypothyroidism at birth and at least every two years thereafter.
 Doctors should also consider testing patients with Down syndrome if any new symptoms of sleepiness, confusion or mood changes occur.
-Some indicators of hypothyroidism — enlarged tongue, constipation, poor circulation — are also found in individuals who are not hypothyroid, so the blood test for thyroid function is an important diagnostic test.
-Because the thyroid hormone affects normal development of the brain, testing of infants is particularly crucial.
+Some indicators of hypothyroidism — enlarged tongue, constipation, poor circulation — are also found in individuals who do not have hypothyroidism, so the blood test for thyroid function is an important test for diagnosis.
+Because the thyroid hormone affects normal development of the brain, testing of infants is particularly important.

 The thyroid hormone, thyroxin, is readily replaced through medication.

 In this case, the thyroid gland is overactive.
-Symptoms are swelling in the neck, abnormal sweating and rapid pulse rate.
+Symptoms are swelling in the neck, abnormal sweating, and rapid heart rate.
 No evidence exists as to whether hyperthyroidism is more prevalent in individuals with Down syndrome than in the general population.

-This thyroid malfunction can be treated pharmacologically, blocking the synthesis of thyroid hormone through medication.
-It can also be treated with radioactive compounds to destroy the gland, or by surgically removing a portion of the thyroid gland.
+This thyroid malfunction can be treated with medication.
+It can also be treated with radioactive compounds to destroy the thyroid gland or by surgically removing a portion of the gland.